 St. Joseph’s School Annual Science Fair

-The Science Fair will take place in the school’s gym.
+The Science Fair will take place in the school’s gym, March 2017..
 Projects will be set up from 8:30 to 8:45.
-Judging will begin about 9:30.
-The ribbons will be handed out at 1.00.
-Parents are invited to come and view the projects starting at 1:30.
-The trophies will be handed out at 2.00.
-It is an early out, so Public bus will leave at 2:15, and the rest of the students are dismissed at 2:30.
+Judging will take place in the morning and early afternoon.
+Parents are invited to come and view the projects in the gym starting at 2:30.
+The award ceremony will take place @ 3:00 pm.

 - Do not bring any living animals